majimearun/search-engine/README.md

 **TODO:** Every word that **needs** to be present in the document needs to be in double quotes separately.
 If we want the words `python` and `pandas`, we must pass the query string as `"python" "pandas"`.
 It would be better if we could pass the query string as `"python pandas"`.

 If the option `is_phrase` is set to `True`, we now consider the order of the words to be significant **(phrase queries)**.
 It is implemented using biwords.
-So if we pass the string `I love python`, we will get all the documents that contain the phrase `I love` **AND** `love python` wherein each of the words in the biword is present in the document but the biwords themselves might be in a different order in the docuemt.
+So if we pass the string `I love python`, we will get all the documents that contain the phrase `I love` **AND** `love python` wherein each of the words in the biword is present in the document but the biwords themselves might be in a different order in the document.

 ### Wildcard queries